 Dermatomyositis and Long Term Disability

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your dermatomyositis and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+The Ortiz Law Firm represents disability claimants across the United States.
+If you want to talk to an experienced disability lawyer about your dermatomyositis and its impact on your ability to work, call us at (888) 321-8131.
+We would be happy to schedule a free case evaluation to discuss further how we can help you through the long-term disability appeal process.